 LEARN NEW SKILLS: Want to learn how to make your own Lego-inspired movie?
 Or learn how to tell “fractured fairy tales”?
 (What if the Big Bad Wolf wasn’t so bad after all?)
 Or create and program your own video games using platforms like Minecraft?
 There are free classes for a whole range of things, right HERE.

 As long as you maintain social-distancing protocols, you can go on a walk with a friend.
-You have to keep your faces covered and keep at least six feet between the two of you until restrictions are eased.
 Experts believe outdoor activities are safer than indoor ones.
 The fresh, open air and ample space provide good ventilation, lowering your chances of catching or spreading the virus.

 LAWN CHAIR CHAT: If you’d rather sit down, at least do it outside.
 Invite friends or family over for a chat on your front lawn or garden (provided guests can get to the back of your house without lingering indoors).
 Your friends can bring their own lawn chairs or you can sanitise the ones you have before their arrival.
 Space the chairs at least six feet apart and chat away.
 The hours will fly by.

-MARKETS: Our markets will be allowed to be open, and they’re a great place to get fresh air, support local businesses and farms, and see people other than the ones you’ve been confined with for the last two-plus months.
+MARKETS: Our markets are pretty much opened now, and they’re a great place to get fresh air, support local businesses and farms, and see people other than the ones you’ve been confined with for the last two-plus months.
 Keep your distance and enjoy what we’ve missed for so long.
 Take a look at our page here.
 MARKETS

 STAR GAZING: This is another of those things you can do from the comfort of your own garden, or even if you’re out for a late walk.
 We find that taking in the bigger picture helps keep everything happening in the world in perspective.
 The LA Times put together a really good article on how to start your star gazing journey.
 It’s American but the principles are the same.
 STAR They also have an online guide to taking great photos of the night sky with just about any digital single-lens reflex camera.
 PHOTOS